hevnsnt/DCP-LYD/README.md

 			* 09 (RRRGGGBBB) <-- in progress

-	::FloorFlowers:: Is not depricated, but it does work.
+	::FloorFlowers:: Now depricated, but it does work.
 	-Warning it is pretty glitchy
 	-In order to change patters, send 0301, 0302, 0303, 0304